maikschneider/bw_focuspoint_images/README.md

 To configure the fields in the focus point wizard, use the following **PageTS** settings.
 You can choose between **text**, **textarea**, **select** and **link** inputs in the wizard.

-This example setup is used to generate the output shown in Example 1
+This example configuration is used to generate the output shown in Example 1

 ``` {.typoscript}
 mod.tx_bwfocuspointimages.settings.fields {